The Sedge Stitch and Susan Wrist Warmers

 SS or sew from the second stitch marker to the bottom.
 Do not FO

 Round 1 – Ch1, sc an even number of stitches evenly around the bottom of the glove.

 Note: be careful not to sc too few as this will make the gap for getting you hand in smaller.

 Round 2 – Ch3 (counts as a dc), DC in each stitch around.

 Round 3- ch1, *FPDC around the first stitch, BPDC around the next st* around

 Round 4 – Repeat round 3 until cuff is as wide as preferred.

 FO, weave in ends.

-From 11th-17th October 2021 (London Time) you can get this pdf pattern free on Ravelry using the code that you can find in our round up post.
+Between 8th and 14th February 2022 you can get this pdf pattern free on Ravelry using the code that you can find in the round up post.

 Get the code by clicking the link below